actris-cloudnet/cloudnetpy/docs/source/api.rst

 Raw data conversion
 ...................

-Cloudnet instruments provide raw data in various formats that need to be first converted into netCDF with standardized metadata.
+Different Cloudnet instruments provide raw data in various formats (netCDF, binary, text) that first need to be converted into homogeneous Cloudnet netCDF files containing harmonized units and other metadata.
+This initial processing step is necessary to ensure that the subsequent processing steps work with all supported instrument combinations.

 .. autofunction:: instruments.mira2nc